Rejection Therapy: Strategies

 Some players develop strategies and coping mechanisms for managing the fear before a rejection attempt, such as mindfulness or using the three second rule.
 New players are advised to start with small rejections before graduating to more emotionally and socially meaningful rejections.

 Psychology

-Rejection Therapy share components with exposure therapy and emotional tolerance training – both evidence based treatment modalities within the CBT framework.
-The game resembles many of the behaviour changing techniques that constitutes modern psychotherapy, with the playful "gamification" being an added feature.
+Rejection Therapy shares components with exposure therapy, an evidence-based treatment modality within the CBT framework.
+The game resembles many behavior changing techniques that constitute modern psychotherapy, with the playful "gamification" being an added feature.